1 dead, 4 hospitalized after apparent drive-by shooting in Fort Lauderdale - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 FORT LAUDERDALE, FLA.
-(WSVN) - A man was killed and four others were rushed to the hospital after they came under fire in a Fort Lauderdale neighborhood.
+(WSVN) - A man was killed and four others were rushed to the hospital after they came under fire in a Fort Lauderdale neighborhood, police said.

-Fort Lauderdale Police units responded to the scene of the shooting along the 2300 block of Northwest Eighth Street, at around 7:10 p.m., Friday.
+Fort Lauderdale Police units responded to the scene of the shooting on the corner of Northwest Eighth Street and 22nd Road, at around 7:10 p.m., Friday.

 Upon arrival, officers located the victims suffering from apparent gunshot injuries.